OneEighty Beacon House

 OneEighty Beacon House - Wooster, OH

 Oneeighty Beacon House is an addiction treatment center located at 732 Spink Street in the 44691 zip code in Wooster, OH.
 It is operated by a private non-profit organization.
-Oneeighty Beacon House provides relapse prevention from naltrexone, prescribes suboxone and administers naltrexone.
-Some of the treatment approaches used by Oneeighty Beacon House include cognitive behavioral therapy, relapse prevention and 12-step rehab.
-Oneeighty Beacon House provides 90 day inpatient heroin rehab, residential heroin rehab and short-term residential heroin rehab.
-It also provides sober living and residential heroin abuse treatment.
+Oneeighty Beacon House provides suboxone prescription, relapse prevention from naltrexone and administers naltrexone.
+Some of the treatment approaches used by Oneeighty Beacon House include 12-step rehab, matrix model and counseling for substance abuse.
+Oneeighty Beacon House provides short term inpatient heroin rehab, residential long term heroin treatment and long term heroin rehab.
+It also provides residential heroin use treatment and halfway house.

 Address: 732 Spink Street, Wooster, OH 44691